Plumsail/forms-docs/SharePoint/how-to/csl.rst

 - filter and create cascading dropdowns;

-- display related items from another site linked via Lookup field with List or Library control.
+- display related items from another site linked via Lookup control with List or Library control.

 Selected data for this control is stored in a regular text field and rendered as a lookup field in a list view.